Elements of art: Texture

 Texture is used to describe the surface quality of the work, referencing the types of lines the artist created.
 The surface quality can either be tactile (real) or strictly visual (implied).
 Tactile surface quality is mainly seen through three-dimensional works, like sculptures, as the viewer can see and/or feel the different textures present, while visual surface quality describes how the eye perceives the texture based on visual cues.

 Value

 Value refers to the degree of perceivable lightness of tones within an image.
 The element of value is compatible with the term luminosity, and can be "measured in various units designating electromagnetic radiation".
 The difference in values is often called contrast, and references the lightest (white) and darkest (black) tones of a work of art, with an infinite number of grey variants in between.
 While it is most relative to the greyscale, though, it is also exemplified within colored images.

-Mark making and materiality
+Mark making

 Mark making is the interaction between the artist and the materials they are using.
 It provides the viewer of the work with an image of what the artist had done to create the mark, reliving what the artist had done at the time.
 Materiality is the choice of materials used and how it impacts the work of art and how the viewer perceives it.